brandonalexx/FIM/README.md

 # Information about FIM

 This is my first project, I hope I'm doing this correctly.
 I recently found interest in FIM and wanted to get to work.
 Days of research and failure I finally managed to create a FIM that let's me know whenever one of my files is changed/accessed.
-Below is a chart explaining what I created, how it work, and what it will output.
+Below is a chart explaining what I created, how it works, and what it will output.

+## Requirements
+It's a relatively easy project that doesn't require to download anything, all you need is:

+*Windows PowerShell ISE

+and that's it. :)

 ## Screenshot ##